Design Codes

 Material

-The Material is defined in the Weld Settings Weld Code Editor or the preference file.
+The Material is defined in the Weld Settings Weld Code Editor.

-The values are from: “Table 4.1: Correlation factor βw for fillet welds”.
+The values are from: “Table 6.1: Correlation factor βw for fillet welds” and from

 The yield strength, fy, and factor αw is not used by Eurocode 3.